abror-net/abror-net/source/_categories/laravel.md

 ---
 extends: _layouts.category
-title: Tricks
+title: Laravel
 description: All posts that are about new tricks.
 ---

-These posts are about new tricks provided to you.
+Who love artisan?
+I do. here is the post about Laravel.